NUMde/compass-numapp-web/docs/customization/README.md

 ### `QR_PROP_APP_NAME`

-The name of the property holding the app name.
+The name of the property holding the app name

 ### `QR_PROP_USER_ID`

-The name of the property holding the user ID (participation code).
+The name of the property holding the user ID (participation code)

 ### `QUESTIONNAIRE_TREE_SHOW_DISABLED_ITEMS`